rocky-linux/documentation/en/rocky/8/admin_guide/01-presentation.md

 :clipboard: An operating system is a **set of programs that manages the available resources of a computer**.

-Among this management of resources, the operating system has to :
+Among this management of resources, the operating system has to:

 * Manage the physical or virtual memory.
   * The **physical memory** is made up of the RAM bars and the processor cache memory, which is used for the execution of programs.